PhoenixSolutionsGroup/omnibase/sdk/core/js/docs/V1AuthApi.md

 ## listTenants

-> ListTenants200Response listTenants()
+> ListTenants200Response listTenants(xUserId)

 List user\&#39;s tenants

-Returns all tenants the user is a member of with their active status.  ## Tenant Memberships Users can be members of multiple tenants.
+Returns all tenants the user is a member of with their active status.  ## Authentication - **Session Auth**: Requires JWT token / Cookie Session - **Service Key Auth**: Requires X-Service-Key + X-User-ID header  ## Tenant Memberships Users can be members of multiple tenants.
 Each membership has: - Active status (only one tenant can be active at a time) - Full tenant information (ID, name, type, etc.)  ## Use Case Display tenant switcher UI or list all organizations the user belongs to.

 ### Example